Charly McClain: Early life

-McClain was born in Memphis, Tennessee, United States, to Virginia (née Wiggins; 1934–2009) and Niles McClain.
+Charlotte Denise "Charly" McClain was born in the city of Jackson, Tennessee on March 26, 1956.
+She was the second child for Virginia (née Wiggins; 1934–2009) and Niles McClain.
 The nickname "Charly" would come from the neighborhood friends that she played with as a child.
 McClain used it when she began her career playing hotel lounges.
 Her first experience recording was when father Niles had tuberculosis when she was eight.
 As she was under age to comply with hospital visiting policy, she had to communicate with him through a tape recorder.
 That inspired her interest in recording.
 She began her musical career at age 12 performing with her brother Mike and their band, Charlotte & the Volunteers.
 The band performed together for the next six years.

 Her first TV appearance was on the local WBBJ morning show in Jackson, Tennessee.
 By the age of 17, she was a regular on the club circuit, and appeared at the Memphis show Mid-South Jamboree from 1973–1975.